-It is estimated that from 2028, Council will need to borrow externally to fund infrastructure asset renewals.
+It was estimated that from 2028, Council will need to borrow externally to fund infrastructure asset renewals.
 A table of the renewals expenditure is included in the financial statements of the Long Term Plan.
+However, as the remaining life of the pipe work has been reassessed, it likely that Council will need to borrow a lot earlier (possibly 2020/21) to fund the increased infrastructure expenditure.
 The Local Government Act requires that operating revenues in any one financial year should be set at an adequate level to meet all projected operating expenses.
 The Act states that expenditure must include the cost of depreciation.